Han Yu: Memorial

 In honor of Han's contribution to Chaoshan when he was exiled to Chaozhou, the Han River flowing through Chaozhou is named after him.
 Han Yu Temple (韓文公祠) in Chaozhou was established since the Song dynasty at the riverside of Mount Han, which also named after him.
 Due to his dealings with crocodiles in South China, the extinct gharial Hanyusuchus was named after him in 2022.

 Studies

 Erwin von Zach wrote Han Yüs poetische Werke, a German language study.
 The Poetry of Meng Chiao and Han Yü, a book by Stephen Owen published by the Yale University Press, was the first substantial English-language study of Han Yu.
 It was published 13 years after Zach's book.

 Modern references

 In an essay on Kafka, the Argentinian writer Jorge Luis Borges, in making the argument that "each writer creates his own precursors", placed Han Yu as one of the antecedents of Kafka due to some resemblance between them.

 An extinct genus of crocodilian, Hanyusuchus, was named in 2022 after Han Yu in recognition of his essay "Text for the Crocodiles".
-The crocodilian mentioned this essay is believed to belong to a newly identified species Hanyusuchus sinensis.
+The crocodilian mentioned in this essay is believed to belong to a newly identified species Hanyusuchus sinensis.